GoogleChrome/web.dev/src/site/content/en/blog/web-share/index.md

 In 2016, the Santa Tracker team used the Web Share API on Android.
 This API was a perfect fit for mobile.
-In previous years, the team disabled share buttons on mobile because space is at a premium, and they couldn't justify having several share targets.
+In previous years, the team removed share buttons on mobile because space is at a premium, and they couldn't justify having several share targets.

-But with the Web Share API, they were able to present just one button, saving precious pixels.
+But with the Web Share API, they were able to present one button, saving precious pixels.
 They also found that users shared with Web Share around 20% more than users without the API enabled.
 Head to